2401030281-aditya-garg/CheetCode/README.md

-# 🐆 CheetCode v1.0
+# 🐆 CheetCode

-CheetCode is an AI-powered LeetCode companion that analyzes your submitted solutions, tracks your progress, and provides personalized improvement recommendations — all inside a clean, modern developer-focused interface.
+CheetCode is an AI-powered companion that analyzes your submitted solutions, tracks your progress, and provides personalized improvement recommendations — all inside a clean, modern developer-focused interface.

 Built to help you understand **what your code actually does**, not just whether it passes.